The Impact of Shear on Disk Galaxy Star Formation Rates: Results

 \subsection{Impact of a Bar on Star Formation}

 To test the effect of a stellar bar on $\SFEorb$, we divide the measurements into two subsamples, i.e., annuli that do and do not overlap with the footprint of a stellar bar, \citep[as characterized by][also see \citealt{Sun_etal_2022}]{Querejeta_etal_2021}.
+We note that this comparison only measures the potential impact of a bar on SFE assessed in global annular averages.
 Overall, for regions with both atomic and molecular data, the barred/non-barred samples consist of 143/178 annuli, respectively.
 For the SFE from molecular gas analysis, barred/non-barred samples consist of 194/295 annuli, respectively.

 Figure~\ref{fig:general4} shows these data, distinguishing between barred/non-barred data.
 We evaluate median values of $\SFEorb$ of these subsamples.
 The barred sample has $\overline{\SFEorb}=0.0324\pm0.0017$ and the non-barred has $\overline{\SFEorb}=0.0375\pm0.0015$.
 Thus, the barred sample shows a reduced SFE relative to the non-barred by a factor of 0.86.
 The median values of $\beta$ of the barred and non-barred subsamples are $0.364\pm0.022$ and $0.117\pm0.012$, respectively.
 For these values of $\beta$ and for $\alphaCC=0.76$, Eq.~(\ref{eq:predepsorb}) predicts that the barred sample would have lower SFE per orbit than the non-barred sample by a factor of 0.79.
 Thus the differences we see between the barred and non-barred samples are attributable to the difference in their $\beta$ ranges, i.e., lower shear of barred regions explains their reduced SFE per orbit.